zxw1212/hil-serl/franka_sim/README.md

 - Run `python franka_sim/test/test_gym_env_joystick.py --controller_type=<controller_type>` to launch a display window and use joystick to control the arm. `controller_type` can be `ps5` or `xbox`.

 # Run Experiments
-- Run `python examples/experiments/record_success_fail_sim.py --exp_name pick_cube_sim --successes_needed 2000` to record success and failure trajectories which is used for training the reward model, you can define the number of successes needed.
+- Run `python examples/record_success_fail_sim.py --exp_name pick_cube_sim --successes_needed 2000` to record success and failure trajectories which is used for training the reward model, you can define the number of successes needed.
 Controller type can be set in `examples/experiments/pick_cube_sim/config.py`.
-- Run `python examples/experiments/record_demos_sim.py --exp_name pick_cube_sim --successes_needed 30` to record demonstrations for training the policy, you can define the number of successes needed.
+- Run `python examples/record_demos_sim.py --exp_name pick_cube_sim --successes_needed 30` to record demonstrations for training the policy, you can define the number of successes needed.
 Controller type can be set in `examples/experiments/pick_cube_sim/config.py`.
 - To train a rlpd agent to solve the pick cube task:
     - `cd examples/experiments/pick_cube_sim`
-    - run `bash run_actor.sh`
+    - run `bash run_actor.sh`, Update the command-line arguments in `run_actor.sh` based on your specific settings.
-    - run `bash run_learner.sh`
+    - run `bash run_learner.sh`, Update the command-line arguments in `run_learner.sh` based on your specific settings.

 # Credits:
 - This simulation is initially built by [Kevin Zakka](https://kzakka.com/).